nicolasd1323/Verbs-Transalator/README.md

 #### PostMVP

-- Add a second API with the country's name and their native language.
 - Allow the users to see the page in two different colors.
 - Provide links for users to find online language classes.